Plan your visit to Fortaleza, Brazil: find out what to do, where are the best beaches, hotels, where to eat and several travel tips!

-To avoid raining periods the best time to visit Fortaleza in Brazil is between August and December, which is the season of wind, being August the best month to practice windsurf and kitesurf.
+To avoid rainy periods the best time to visit Fortaleza in Brazil is between August and December, which is the season of wind, with August being the best month to practice windsurf and kitesurf.

 What to pack for Fortaleza

 It is always hot in Fortaleza, so choose lightweight clothing and breathable fabrics.
-Here is a checklist with what to pack:
+Here is a checklist of what to pack: